ChASE-library/Benchmarks/scripts/matGen/README.md

 ## Summary

-This sub-project is to generate the artifical matrices for the benchmark of parallel performance of ChASE.
+This sub-project is to generate the artificial matrices for the benchmark of parallel performance of ChASE.
 The generation is inspired by the testing infrastructure for symmetric tridiagonal eigensolvers of LAPACK.
 To generate them, we construct a diagonal matrix $D$ whose diagonal is filled by the prescribed eigenvalues.
 Then a dense matrix $A$ with the given spectra is generated as $A=Q^TDQ$, with $Q$ the Q factor of the QR factorization of a randomly generated square matrix.
 In this paper, the eigenvalues of the artificial matrices are distributed uniformly within the $(0, d_{max}\epsilon]$ interval and will be referred to as Uniform matrices.

 ## Data